 It’s restrained so as not to injure itself or the worker, throat cleaned, and made visible for an accurate cut.
 It’s inverted so as to speed exsanguination so the animal looses consciousness quicker—like you or me in an event of massive blood loss, we blackout.
 In the context of this particular type of slaughter, nothing is awry.

 It’s bloody and confronting, but it’s been done in a similar style for millennia.
 Remember “lamb of god”?
-Sacrifice at the altar?
+Sacrificed at the altar?
 These were once reverent acts of considered consumption.
-We’ve just turned up the speed and our rate of consumption because we’re now wealthy compared to cost of food—we want it every day.
+We’ve just turned up the speed and our rate of consumption because we’re now wealthy compared to cost of food — and we want it every day.

 Don’t get me wrong, I agree with the importance of banning live export and stunning an animal before slaughter.